|Location:||Sequiota Park, Greene County. Near Springfield.|

 |01-JUL-1969||became a part of the City of Springfield.|

 Sequiota Park is a small park with three undeveloped caves which are open to the public.
 The main cave is called Fisher's Cave and is a river cave.
 It is rather big but difficult to explore because of the water.
 The second cave is Crawlway-all-the-way Cave, and as the name says it is pretty small and low.
 Walkway-all-the-way Cave is spacious, but very short.

 Sequiota is an Indian name, Se-qui-o-ta meaning many springs, obviously a description of the numerous karst springs.
 The place was used once as the Kickapoo Prairie Indian gathering grounds.
 At the beginning of the 20th century it was a popular summer resort known as Fisher's Cave, the cave was a sort of show cave with public boat tours into the cave.
 In 1920 it became a State Park and was used as a fish hatchery for the State of Missouri.
 The hatchery was then removed to Table Rock Lake in 1959.
 The park became a part of the Springfield Park System in 1959 and it became a part of the growing City of Springfield on 01-JUL-1969.

 During the summer there are sometimes guided tours by johnboats.
-They are offered by the parks department, which provides the boats, life jackets, lights and hard hats.
+They are offered by the parks department, which provides the boats, life jackets, lights and helmets.
 The tours take place on sundays during the second half of September.
 This is a pretty comfortable way to visit the cave, visitors do not have to walk, will not get wet or dirty.